sage-etcher/vim-i8080-syntax/README.md

 ___Note:___ by default, syntax highlighting is applied automatically to all files with any of the following extensions: `8080`, `8080asm`, `i8080`, `i8080asm`.

-The design of VIM's assembly highlighting was with the x86/x64 mnemonics in mind, and as such, it doesn't work well with code written in Intel 8080 mnemonics.
-Though it's much more time-appropriate to use no syntax highlighting for Intel's 8080 mnemonics, I will admit it is much nicer to work with highlighting, and I'm confident you'll agree.
+VIM's assembly highlighting was designed with x86/x64 mnemonics in mind, and as such, it doesn't quite work for code written in Intel 8080 style mnemonics.
+Though it's more time-appropriate to use no syntax highlighting for Intel 8080 assembly, I will admit it is much nicer to work with highlighting, and I'm confident you'll agree.

 ![A side by side comparison of code, 1, with the plugin's highlighting, 2, with VIM's base assembly highlighting, and 3, with no highlighting.](./images/example-sidebyside.jpg)